curl/everything-curl/cmdline/urls.md

 LDAP, IMAP, SMTP and POP3.
 Any other host name in a scheme-less URL will make curl default to HTTP.

+For example, this gets a file from an FTP site:

+    curl ftp.funet.fi/README

+While this gets data from a HTTP server:

+    curl example.com

 You can modify the default protocol to something other than HTTP with the `--proto-default` option.